AdobeXD/plugin-samples/reference/scenegraph.md

 ### *graphicNode.stroke : <code>?Color</code>*
 The stroke color applied to this shape, if any.
 If this property is null _or_ `strokeEnabled` is false, no stroke is drawn.
 Freshly created nodes have no stroke by default.
 Artboard objects ignore stroke settings.

+Depending on the [`strokeWidth`](#GraphicNode+strokeWidth) and [`strokePosition`](#GraphicNode+strokePosition), the path outline of a node may need to be positioned on fractional pixels in order for the stroke itself to be crisply aligned to the pixel grid.
+For example, if a horizontal line uses a 1px center stroke, the line's Y should end in .5 to keep the stroke on-pixel.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)
 **Example**